SEMINAR/EVENT

 [TOKYO ARCHITECTURE FESTIVAL Linked Project] Recorded footage of a lecture on the theme of "Inheritance Design" is now available to the public in conjunction with TOKYO ARCHITECTURE FESTIVAL

-The Inheritance Design Office was launched in 2023.
-It is a group of experts who identify the value of historical buildings, preserve them, and consider ways to restore, utilize, and record them in a way that meets the needs of modern society, while also developing various initiatives.
+The Architectural Heritage Design Office was established in 2023.
+It is a group of experts who identify the value of historical buildings, preserve them, and consider ways to restore, utilize, and record them in a way that meets the needs of modern society, developing a variety of initiatives.

-In recent years, as the importance of preserving the value of historical buildings, utilizing existing stock, and architectural archives has become widely recognized, Inheritance Design Office is playing an increasingly important role in society.
+In recent years, as the importance of preserving the value of historical buildings, utilizing existing stock, and building archives has become widely recognized, Architectural Heritage Design Office has been playing an increasingly important role in society.

-On the occasion of the retirement of Kazunori Nomura, Executive Fellow (currently Advisor to Inheritance Design), who has been involved in the preservation, succession, and utilization of numerous historical buildings in the Inheritance Design office while dealing with urban development and high-rise buildings along with the history of the company, which began with the establishment of the Marunouchi Architectural Office (1890), a lecture titled "Thinking about Inheritance Design in the Future" was held for employees.
-The lecture, titled "Thinking about the future of Mitsubishi Estate Group," was held for employees.
+On the occasion of the retirement of Kazunori Nomura, Executive Fellow (currently Advisor to Architectural Heritage Design Office), who has been involved in the preservation, succession, and utilization of numerous historical buildings at Architectural Heritage Design Office while dealing with urban development and high-rise buildings along with the history of the company, which began with the establishment of the Marunouchi Architectural Office (1890), a lecture entitled "Thinking about Inheritance Design in the Future" was held for employees, Mitsubishi Estate Group The lecture, titled "Thinking about the Future of ," was held for employees.

 (May 8, 2025, at the Japan Industrial Club Hall, Chiyoda-ku, Tokyo)